palewire/climate-data-example/README.md

-A rough example of how to use the European weather agency gridded climate data
+An example of how to use the European weather agency's gridded climate data